Combined Internal Medicine/Psychiatry Residency Training Program

 Eleasa Sokolski, M.D., PGY-2

-The reason I chose UC Davis for my internal medicine/psychiatry residency was because of the incredible people!
+The reason I chose UC Davis for my IMP residency was because of the incredible people!
 I spent a month at UC Davis during my fourth year of medical school rotating on the med-psych elective.
 The faculty members I met were extremely dedicated to integrated med-psych care and were wonderful teachers.
 The residents were so welcoming and supportive of one another- it was easy to feel the strong sense of community!
 The program also strongly advocates for resident interests in research, exploring subspecialties, and career choices.
 I knew that UC Davis was a place I could explore my many interests within medicine and psychiatry, and find a community of amazing people to spend the next 5 years with.
+One of the things I love about Sacramento is that there are tons of locally owned coffee shops with great drinks/food and plenty of seating.
+On a day off I love to go to one of these shops and read a book.
+I’m also a rock climber, so you’ll often find me at the local rock climbing gym.

 Christine Kho, M.D., PGY-3